freeCodeCamp/gsoc/README.md

 ```

-Please note, that the final decision will rest with the mentors and organization admins to accept the proposed project.
+Please note, that the final decision of accepting the proposed project will rest with the organization admins.

-We are interested in seeing projects that will help make learning more fun, interactive and available to all.

 ### Contacting us: